swati-semgrep/gitlab-sast-rules/README.md

 The structure above follows the pattern:
 `<language>/<analyzer>/<ruleid>/{rule-<rulename>.yml, test-<rulename>\..*}`
-where `language` denotes the target programming language, `<analyzer>` is the analyzer from which a originates and `<ruleid>` denotes the rule identifier that is used in the analyzer and `<rulename>` is a descriptive name for the actual rule.
+where `language` denotes the target programming language, `<analyzer>` is the analyzer from which the rule originates and `<ruleid>` denotes the rule identifier that is used in the analyzer and `<rulename>` is a descriptive name for the actual rule.